-Clause (1) of Article 20 provides for safeguards to persons who are accused of having criminal offences.
-This article provides for a human rights framework to the criminal justice system.
+Clause (1) of Article 20 provides for safeguards to persons who are accused of having criminal offenses.
+This article provides for a human rights framework for the criminal justice system.

 Article 20(1) provides that no person can be convicted for the commission or omission for an act that does not amount to an offence by any law in force at the time when such an act was committed.

 Article 20 prohibits the application of laws, both retrospectively and prospectively.
-In simple words, when the legislature declares an act to be an offence or provides a penalty for an offence, it cannot make the law retrospective so as to affect the individuals who have committed the act before the enactment of that law.
+In simple words, when the legislature declares an act to be an offense or provides a penalty for an offense, it cannot make the law retrospective so as to affect the individuals who have committed the act before the enactment of that law.

 Article 20 (2) – Immunity from Double Punishment –